Common tasks with KQL for Microsoft Sentinel

 ) on $left.<T1Column> == $right.<T2Column>

-After the join operator, we specify the kind of join we want to perform followed by an open parenthesis.
-Within the parentheses is where you specify the table you want to join, and any other query statements on that table you wish to add.
-After the closing parenthesis, we use the on keyword followed by our left ($left.<columnName> keyword) and right ($right.<columnName>) columns separated with the == operator.
+After the join operator, specify the kind of join you want to perform followed by an open parenthesis.
+Within the parentheses, specify the table you want to join, and add any other query statements on that table.
+After the closing parenthesis, use the on keyword followed by your left ($left.<columnName> keyword) and right ($right.<columnName>) columns separated by using the == operator.
 Here's an example of an inner join:

 OfficeActivity